Ed Fast

-Edward D. Fast PC KC (born June 18, 1955) is a Canadian politician who has served as the member of Parliament (MP) for Abbotsford since 2006.
-A member of the Conservative Party of Canada, he was Minister for International Trade and Minister for the Asia–Pacific Gateway from 2011 to 2015 under Prime Minister Stephen Harper.
+Edward D. Fast PC KC (born June 18, 1955) is a Canadian politician who served as the member of Parliament (MP) for Abbotsford from 2006 to 2025.
+A member of the Conservative Party, he was Minister for International Trade and Minister for the Asia–Pacific Gateway from 2011 to 2015 under Prime Minister Stephen Harper.

 Early life and career

 Born in Winnipeg, Manitoba, Ed Fast moved to and grew up in Vancouver, British Columbia.
 After graduating from law school at the University of British Columbia in 1982, Fast co-founded the law firm currently known as Linley Welwood.
 He was elected in 1985 and served two terms as an Abbotsford School Board Trustee.
 He was elected to Abbotsford City Council in 1996 and served for three 3-year terms.
 During that time, he served as Deputy Mayor and as Chair of the Parks, Recreation & Culture Commission.

 Federal politics

 In government

-Fast won the 2006 federal election with 63.27% of the vote as the Member of Parliament for the riding of Abbotsford on January 23, 2006.
+Fast won the 2006 federal election with 63.27% of the vote as the MP for Abbotsford on January 23, 2006.
 During his first term, Fast was appointed to the Standing Committee of Canadian Heritage and the Standing Committee for Transport, Infrastructure and Communities.
 Fast was also the Chair of the B.C.
 Conservative caucus.

 In 2006, Fast introduced Private Member's Bill C-277 which doubles from 5 to 10 years in prison the maximum sentence for luring a child over the internet for sexual purposes.
 The Bill received royal assent on June 22, 2007.
 Only 2% of private member's bills are ever passed into law.

 In the 2008 federal election, Fast received 30,853 votes, 63.3% of the total in Abbotsford.
 He served as the Chair of the Standing Committee on Justice and Human Rights and as a member of the Copyright Modernization Committee.
 In May 2009, Fast introduced a motion in the House of Commons to rename the Huntingdon border crossing to "Abbotsford-Huntingdon Port of Entry".
 The official renaming took place on May 28, 2010, preserving the historical significance of the "Huntingdon" name while at the same time more accurately reflecting the location of the border crossing within the Fraser Valley.

-From 2009–2011, Fast was the Chair of the Standing Committee on Justice & Human Rights.
+From 2009 to 2011, Fast was the Chair of the Standing Committee on Justice & Human Rights.